Forgotten treasures in the HST/FOC UV imaging polarimetric archives of active galactic nuclei. II. Mrk 463E: Observation and Data Reduction

 \section{Observation and Data Reduction}

 Mrk~463E was observed by the HST/FOC on May 10, 1996 (program ID 5960).
 This observation was requested as a follow-up of the previous HST/PC observation analyzed and published in \cite{Uomoto1993}.
-Its goal was to inspect in UV light the sub-arcsecond jet-like structure discovered in the optical and determine if it is, indeed, a scattering site.
+Its goal was to inspect in NUV light the sub-arcsecond jet-like structure discovered in the optical and determine if it is, indeed, a scattering site.
 This observation was made in the f/96 mode with the zoom off.
 It results in pixels of size $0.014'' \times 0.014''$ for a $7'' \times 7''$ Field of View (FoV).
 It used the F342W filter centered around 3404~\AA, for a total exposure time of 10,748 seconds, 11,300 seconds and 10,748 seconds through the POL0, POL60 and POL120 filters, respectively.
-The observation products are stored in different flavors of calibration in the MAST/HST legacy archives of the FOC.
+The observation products are stored in different flavors of calibration in the MAST/HST legacy archives of the FOC: either raw uncalibrated data, geometrically and exposure corrected data or geometrically, exposure and flatfield corrected data.
 The data were retrieved and reduced as described in the first paper of our series \citep{Barnouin2023}.
 We refer the reader to this paper for an in-depth explanation of the reduction steps and definition of the uncertainties (Section 2.7 in the aforementioned paper, $\sigma_I$ and $\sigma_P$) used in the following analysis.
+All reported polarization degree are corrected for bias \citep{Simmons1985}.

 For this observation, the FoV of the FOC instrument is centered on the eastern nucleus, putting the western nucleus just outside of the image.
 A quick analysis reveals small to no contamination of light coming from Mrk~463W: only part of an extended source can be seen in the bottom-right corner of the instrument FoV (as seen in Fig.~\ref{Fig:MRK463E_FOC_I}).
-Thanks to the imaging capacities of the HST/FOC, it is easily filtered out of the eastern nucleus analysis.
+Thanks to the imaging capacities of the HST/FOC, the direct emission from the western nucleus can be spatially distinguished from the eastern nucleus emission and analyzed separately.
+For the analysis of Mrk~463E in the following, the extended emission coming from Mrk~463W is cropped out of the region of interest.